Harwood, Baltimore: Community layout

 Harwood consists primarily of brick rowhouses along mostly east-west streets.
 Barclay Street, a north-south thoroughfare the divides the neighborhood in half, also creates divisions in housing style.
 Most houses west of Barclay Street have large, covered porches, while most of those east of it boast only stoops.
 Homes fronting Guilford Avenue, on the neighborhood's western edge, tend to be larger and more expensive than most of the rest of the neighborhood.
 There are a few scattered businesses along the 25th Street and Greenmount Avenue boundaries of the community.
 The Baltimore Belt Line (a freight train line operated by CSX) runs below grade along 26th Street and creates noticeable noise and vibrations each time a train passes.
 Harwood has two small neighborhood parks and a community garden.

 Transportation

 As a dense urban neighborhood, many amenities are available in surrounding communities and are a short walk away.
 With a WalkScore of 91, Harwood is considered a "Walker's Paradise" by Walkscore.com.
 According to the website, the neighborhood is the 15th "most walkable" neighborhood in Baltimore.
-Harwood is located on the 8 and 12 bus routes, operated by the Maryland Transit Administration, and is a couple blocks from the MTA's 3, 11 and 61 routes, as well as a shuttle operated by Johns Hopkins University.
+Harwood is located on the 8 and 12 bus routes, operated by the Maryland Transit Administration, and is a couple blocks from the MTA's Red, Silver and 51 routes, as well as a shuttle operated by Johns Hopkins University.
 Guilford Avenue, Harwood's western boundary, is the city's only designated "bike boulevard," with traffic calming designed to encourage bicycling along the corridor, which connects Charles Village with the downtown area.